MGEScan/mgescan/docs/source/workflow.rst

 MGEScan Workflow
 ===============================================================================

-With Galaxy Workflow tools, each procedure of MGEScan can be described with input and output as its steps.
+MGEScan tools for LTR and nonLTR consist of a series of computational steps in Galaxy Workflow.
+With the drawing canvas, you can compose sub-processes of MGEScan with other Galaxy tools and run entire workflow applications (steps) or just find out the details of processes of MGEScan tools.
+Each application normally has both input and output connected to the input of the next.

 Galaxy Workflow Canvas
 -------------------------------------------------------------------------------